 - if you have to go into hospital or claim for someone who goes into hospital

 - if you have to go into residential care or a nursing home

-If you are paid too much Housing or Council Tax Benefit this is called an overpayment and you will have to pay it back.
+If you are paid too much Housing Benefit or Council Tax Reduction this is called an overpayment and you will have to pay it back.
 If you disagree with an overpayment you have the right to appeal – the appeals form and guidance notes can be found using the link on the right hand side of this page.